payvision-development/payvision-sdk-javascript/README.md

-# Payvision JS SDK
+# Payvision Javascript SDK

-> Codebase for Payvision JS SDK

-This is the official JS SDK for the Payvision payment platform (<https://www.payvision.com>).
+This is the official Javascript SDK for the Payvision payment platform (<https://www.payvision.com>).
 It can be used to make use of the following features of the Payvision API:

 - Payments